italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - **Description**
       - **Entity**
     * - **openid_relying_party**
-      - the entity in the claim *sub* is an RP.
+      - the Entity in the claim *sub* is an RP.
       - RP
     * - **openid_provider**
-      - the entity in the claim *sub* is an OP.
+      - the Entity in the claim *sub* is an OP.
       - OP
     * - **federation_entity**
-      - the entity in the claim *sub* is an Intermediary.
+      - the Entity in the claim *sub* is an Intermediary.
       - SA
     * - **oauth_resource**
-      - the entity in the claim *sub* is an Attribute Authority.
+      - the Entity in the claim *sub* is an Attribute Authority.
       - AA

 The following table defines the <trustmark_profiles> that are recognizable inside the SPID and CIE id Federations: